Emergent four-body parameter in universal two-species bosonic systems

-For practical reasons, our calculations employ states with distinguishable particles, but we were careful to verify the equivalence numerically for selected three- and four-body cases.
-All three- and four-body results obtained for this work employ the stochastic variational method \cite{Suzuki:1631377} and were benchmarked for a sample set of three- and four-body predictions with the refined-resonating-group method~\cite{Hofmann:1986}.
+All three- and four-body results obtained for this work employ the stochastic variational method \cite{Suzuki:1631377} and were bench-marked for a sample set of three- and four-body predictions with the refined-resonating-group method~\cite{Hofmann:1986}.
 Within this numerical framework, we calculate ground-state energies of three-, four-, and five-body representatives of the circle and dandelion.
 The convergence of these energies to a finite value indicates the renormalizability of the theory for the respective systems.
 The collapse of the ground states, \ie~ $B_N \to \infty$ for $R_c \to 0$, is, in turn, the signature of an emergent new scale.